How to Make Snowman Cake

-Use this step-by-step tutorial to make a cute and easy snowman cake with fondant.
+Use this cake decorating tutorial to learn how to make easy snowman cake with fondant.
 Fun to make with kids for Winter or Christmas parties.

 Isn’t he just ADORABLE?!